Thischick2026/my-kitchen-meal-planner/README.md

 What it does

-Upload your food inventory as a CSV and Claude AI will automatically categorise your items, then suggest balanced meals tailored to your health profile â€” keeping each meal under 10g fat, the standard post-cholecystectomy limit.
+Upload your food inventory as a CSV and Claude AI will automatically categorise your items, then suggest balanced meals tailored to your health profile - keeping each meal under 10g fat, the standard post-cholecystectomy limit.

-- Asks for your Anthropic API key on startup â€” never saved, never stored
+- Asks for your Anthropic API key on startup - never saved, never stored
 - Upload your food inventory CSV and Claude categorises everything automatically, with results cached so you're not charged twice
 - Set up a health profile with your conditions (no gallbladder, menopause, heart health, cholesterol, blood sugar, bone density, weight management)
 - Choose breakfast, lunch, dinner or snack and get an AI meal suggestion drawn from your actual inventory